htcMosman/courses-gen/_documents/intro-to-git.md

 Open your command shell (Git Shell on Windows, Terminal on Mac, etc.) and go to the location where you want to work with these files.
 If you have a location set up on a portable drive go there, otherwise pick a spot easy to get to like C:\Projects on Windows, or make a folder in your user directory on a Mac.

 Enter the following command, replacing <repo-url> with the HTTPS clone url that you copied.
 {% highlight bash %}
 $ git clone <repo-url>
 {% endhighlight %}

 If you list your directories, you'll now see that a students directory has been created for you.
 Go into that directory.
 If you've put this onto a portable drive, apply the local configuration discussed above.

 ### Make changes
 Now that you have your local repository, you are ready to make changes.
 To add yourself to the course directory, add a new `USERNAME.yml` file under the appropriate `_data/TERM_YEAR/` directory.
-See the example file `htcmosman.yml`, and replace the values with your own name, emoji (see this list), and introduction.
+See the example file `htcmosman.yml`, and replace the values with your own name, [emoji](http://www.emoji-cheat-sheet.com/), and introduction.

 When you've got your file ready to go, switch back to your command shell.
 Use the following command to see what has changed.
 {% highlight bash %}